Intensive Short-Term Dynamic Psychotherapy (ISTDP)

 Location/Institution: Cambridge, England

-This study used the sample from Cooper et al. (2003).
-The purpose of this study was to evaluate the effect of three psychological treatments (psychodynamic therapy [PT, now called Intensive Short-Term Dynamic Psychotherapy (ISTDP)], Cognitive-Behavioral Therapy [CBT], or nondirective counseling) on the mother-child relationship and child outcome.
-Participants were randomly assigned to routine primary care, nondirective counselling, CBT, or PT.
-Measures utilized include videotaped mother-child interaction, the Ainsworth Strange Situation, the Behavioral Screening Questionnaire (BSQ), the Mental Development Index of the Bayley Scales of Infant Development, the Rutter A2 Scale, the Pre-school Behaviour Checklist, the McCarthy Scales of Children's Abilities, and a checklist assessing experiences of managing infant behaviors and problems in the mother-infant relationship.
-Results indicate significant beneficial effects on maternal reports of difficulties for all treatments at 4.5 months and counseling was related to positive maternal reports at 18 months.
+The study used the same sample as Cooper et al. (2003).
+The purpose of the study was to evaluate the effect of three psychological treatments, psychodynamic therapy (PT) [now called Intensive Short-Term Dynamic Psychotherapy (ISTDP)], cognitive-behavioral therapy (CBT), or nondirective counseling on the mother-child relationship and child outcome.
+Participants were randomly assigned to routine primary care, nondirective counseling, CBT, or PT.
+Measures utilized include videotaped mother-child interaction, the Ainsworth Strange Situation, the Behavioral Screening Questionnaire (BSQ), the Mental Development Index of the Bayley Scales of Infant Development, the Rutter A2 Scale, the Pre-school Behaviour Checklist, the McCarthy Scales of Children’s Abilities, and a checklist assessing experiences of managing infant behaviors and problems in the mother-infant relationship.
+Results indicate that there were significant beneficial effects on maternal reports of difficulties for all treatments at 4.5 months and counseling was related to positive maternal reports at 18 months.
 No other significant treatment effects were found.
-Limitations include it may be that the study interventions offered no significant advantage over routine health visitor practice, the current treatments were brief and delivered early on in development, and study sample was drawn from a relatively low-risk population.
+Limitations include that the study interventions offered may have no significant advantage over routine health visitor practice, the current treatments were brief and delivered early on in development, and that the study sample was drawn from a relatively low-risk population.

 Length of controlled postintervention follow-up: Approximately 4.5 and 13.5 months, and 4.6 years.